test-room-7/action-update-file/README.md

 - `allow-removing`: allow to remove file if local copy is missing (`false` by default)

-Note that the action will produce an error iflocal copy is missing, and the `allow-removing` flag is `false`.
+Note that the action will produce an error if a local copy of a given file is missing, and the `allow-removing` flag is `false`.

 ## License